proycon/piereling/README.md

 annotation, and thse little worms, eating the input file on one end and secreting a conversion on its outer end, perform that job.

 We use [FoLiA](https://proycon.github.io/proycon) as our pivot format so you will mostly encounter conversions from or to FoLiA.
-Pandoc support a huge number of other conversions between document formats, it is beyond the scope of his project to offer those in the webservice.
+FoLiA is a format for Linguistic Annotation that also incorporates elaborate document structure and mark-up facilities.
+Another important intermediate format used in many of our conversions through pandoc is [ReStructuredText](http://docutils.sourceforge.net/rst.html), a lightweight markup format.
+Although, Pandoc support a huge number of conversions between all its supported document formats, it is beyond the scope of his project to offer those in the webservice.

 ## Available Conversions

 ### Conversions to FoLiA

+#### From Document and Markup Formats

 * from **plain text**; uses ``txt2folia`` from [FoLiA-Tools](https://github.com/proycon/folia-tools).
+    * In addition to an attempted extraction of text structure (paragraphs) by detecting blank lines, it also supports one-sentence-per-line and one-paragraph-per-line styles.
-    * If you can deliver your input as ReStructuredText or Markdown then this is is strongly preferred if you want to preserve structure and markup.
+    * If you can deliver your input as ReStructuredText or Markdown then this is is strongly preferred if you want to preserve structure and markup, as these formats resolve a lot of ambiguity inherent in unspecified plain text.
     * Information loss: None
 * from **ReStructuredText**; using ``rst2folia`` from [FoLiA-Tools](https://github.com/proycon/folia-tools).
     * Information loss: Minimal to None (almost all rst structures are supported)
 * from **Markdown**; via ReStructuredText using [pandoc](https://pandoc.org) and then ``rst2folia`` from [FoLiA-Tools](https://github.com/proycon/folia-tools).
     * Information loss: Minimal to None (most markdown structures are supported; exceptions are mathematical formula)
+* from **HTML**; via ReStructuredText using [pandoc](https://pandoc.org) and then ``rst2folia`` from [FoLiA-Tools](https://github.com/proycon/folia-tools).
+    * Information loss: Some; complex layout, complex tables, and imagery will generally get lost.
+Should only be used for semantically clean and simple HTML rather than complex presentational HTML from the web.
 * from **Word** (Office Open XML, docx); via ReStructuredText using [pandoc](https://pandoc.org) and then ``rst2folia`` from [FoLiA-Tools](https://github.com/proycon/folia-tools).
     * Information loss: Some; complex layout, complex tables, and imagery will generally get lost.
     * Note that the Word 2007 DOC format from up until 2007 is not supported, only the modern DOCX variant.